top of page

 Emoji1.png

-Growing up in a highly test-driven East Asian school system, I had limited exposure to social emotional learning (SEL).
-As a result, I didn’t develop strong tools for understanding or expressing my emotions early on.
+Growing up in a highly test-driven East Asian school system, I had limited exposure to social emotional learning (SEL) early on.

 Emoji2.png